The College of Medicine Curriculum Committee supports the value of off-campus electives in various specialties.

 To make certain the educational experience will be productive and to ensure that students have access to the best information available, the procedures outlined below must be followed.

-Students are allowed a maximum of three months (3 months) off campus during their fourth year.
-The following courses listed in the handbook are considered in the total of three months off-campus:
+STUDENTS are allowed a maximum of three months (3 months) off campus during their fourth year.
+International electives are included in this limit.

 Some off-campus institutions have their own off-campus elective application form that you must complete and submit, along with several items.
 This varies according to the off-campus institution.

-The Office of Admissions and Student Affairs is the person that completes the application form where it indicates “school official, dean, or designee.”
-Many items are needed on these application forms and a few are listed below.
-It is certified that you are:
+The Office of Admissions and Student Affairs completes the application form where it indicates “school official, dean, or designee.”
+Student Affairs certifies that you are:

-Many institutions request an official transcript of your medical school performance.
-You must order a transcript through MyRecords to be sent directly to Lisa Paquette
+TRANSCRIPTS: Many institutions request an official transcript of your medical school performance.
+You must order an electronic transcript through MyRecords to be sent directly to Lisa Paquette

-Proof of health insurance coverage is your responsibility.
+HEALTH INSURANCE COVERAGE: Proof of health insurance coverage is your responsibility.
 Many institutions will accept a photocopy of your student health insurance card.
 Others may want an official letter from this institution, outlining the coverage.
-If this is the case, you must contact Pat Oberlander at (402-559-7276) or by e-mail firstname.lastname@example.org.
+If this is the case, you must contact Devin Schleicher at firstname.lastname@example.org.

-Many institutions want proof that you have successfully completed USMLE Step 1.
+USMLE STEP 1: Many institutions want proof that you have successfully completed USMLE Step 1.
 The Office of Student Affairs does not have access to your report.
-It can be added to your application if a copy is provided to the Office by you.
+Students can request a copy of their scores through NBME.

-If you have any questions concerning any of the above information and/or the procedures for off-campus electives, please do not hesitate to contact Lisa Paquette (firstname.lastname@example.org) or Sue Pope (email@example.com /402-559-4169) in the Office of Admissions and Student Affairs.
+If you have any questions concerning any of the above information and/or the procedures for off-campus electives, please do not hesitate to contact Lisa Paquette (firstname.lastname@example.org) in the Office of Admissions and Student Affairs.